 Studies have identified some specific benefits, including:

-The Physicians’ Health Study tracked nearly 15,000 male physicians for approximately 11 years.
-The results, published in the Journal of the American Medical Association, showed that those taking a multi had 12 percent less risk for all cancers other than prostate cancer, which was most often not malignant or life threatening.
+Less Cancer: The Physicians’ Health Study tracked nearly 15,000 male physicians for approximately 11 years.
+The results, published in the Journal of the American Medical Association, showed that those taking a multi had 12 percent less risk for all cancers other than prostate cancer, which was most often not malignant or life-threatening.

 On the Supplements Facts section of a label, “Percent Daily Value,” or “% DV,” provides important information.
 The Daily Value is established by the FDA as, “a sufficient amount of each nutrient to prevent deficiencies, and the number indicates the percent of that amount.”
 Basic low-dose multis contain no more than 100% of the Daily Value of essential vitamins and some minerals.